BetterRules/openfisca-aotearoa/README.md

 > We recommend that you [use a virtualenv](https://doc.openfisca.fr/for_developers.html#create-a-virtualenv) to install OpenFisca.
 If you don't, you may need to add `--user` at the end of all commands starting by `pip`.

-To install your country package, run :
+To install your country package, run:

 ```
 pip install -e .